Rasam (TV series): Interruption

-In May 2014, Geo TV was banned by PEMRA for airing blasphemous content on Geo Entertainment in its morning show Utho Jago Pakistan.Therefore, the serial was on hiatus along with other serials of the channel for few months.
+In May 2014, Geo TV was banned by PEMRA for airing blasphemous content on Geo Entertainment in its morning show Utho Jago Pakistan.
+Therefore, the serial was on hiatus along with other serials of the channel for a few months.

 Reception

 The serial could not do better on the ratings charts due to the unavailability of the channel in some parts of the country.
-It was also criticized by the viewers for its weak storyline and flaws in direction.
+It was also criticized by the viewers for its weak story line and flaws in direction.